ggfincke/pass-k-deeper-dive/README.md

 Free RAM/VRAM, reduce parallel load, or try a smaller model.

 ### Ollama connection refused
 Ensure `ollama serve` is running and `OLLAMA_URL` matches (default http://localhost:11434).
+See [Ollama documentation](https://github.com/ollama/ollama/blob/main/docs/README.md) for setup details.

 # Citation

-If you use this repo, please cite the original HumanEval paper (see exact citation in `originalREADME`)
+If you use this repo, please cite the original HumanEval paper (see exact citation in [`originalREADME.md`](originalREADME.md))

 # License